How do I land a job interview?

 8. Be confident that you’re an ideal candidate

-1. Know what kind of job you want
+1. Figure out what kind of job you want

 2. Create a cover letter and resume that stand out